marekzan/veno/README.md

 #### Source

-A source specifies where Neveno should look for new versions.
+A source specifies where Veno should look for new versions.
 Currently, we support the following sources:

 - **GitHub**